Azure/azure-sdk-for-c/sdk/samples/iot/hub/windows/how_to_iot_hub_samples_windows.md

     > Make sure `VCPKG_ROOT` has the path where vcpkg was cloned.

-4. Add openssl to the PATH enviroment variable
+4. Add openssl to the PATH environment variable

     OpenSSL will be used for generating self-signed certificates.
     It gets installed by vcpkg as a dependency for Eclipse Paho.